-Dr. Applewhite (aka “Professor Apple”) is recognized as one of the leading experts in the fields of Vocational Rehabilitation Counseling, Independent Living and Education.
+Dr. Danita Applewhite (aka “Professor or Doc Apple”) is recognized as one of the leading experts in the fields of Vocational Rehabilitation Counseling, Independent Living and Education.
+She is a Disability Advocate, Host of the ASK Dr. Applewhite Talk Show, Army Veteran, Speaker, Author, Retired Psychology Professor and Vocational Rehabilitation Counselor.
+Dr. Applewhite is an alumni of Chapman University and the University of Arizona (Magna Cum Laude and Chi Sigma Iota); she completed doctoral coursework at Capella, and finished her PhD in Psychology at Concordia College and University.
 For over 40 years, she remains dedicated to improving school and work performance for fellow Veterans, Nontraditional Adult Learners/Students and Employees with disabilities (e.g. mental, learning, non-visible disabilities).
 Dr. Applewhite is appointed by the Governor to serve on the Arizona Statewide Independent Living Council and the Arizona State Rehabilitation Council.
 She also serves on the Veterans Medical Leadership Council, the Women’s Army Corp Veterans Association, and is a Lifetime Member of Disabled American Veterans and Paralyzed Veterans of America.

 She founded the White Apple Institute (formerly White Apple Training and Education Center) as a private practice in 1983 and it became a Veteran operated non-profit 501 c (3) in 2013.
 Her purpose continues to focus on CONNECTING or reconnecting Students; EDUCATING them on self-advocacy for accommodations at school and in the workplace; and SUPPORTING them with Mentorships and Sponsorships to ensure emotional and financial stability to reach their goals for workforce success.
 The unique methods implemented by White Apple Institute has helped thousands of Veterans and Non-Veterans prevent dropout and burnout from school, work and a quality life.
 Her mission is supported by a wonderful team of differently-abled Veterans and Non-Veterans who volunteer their time, skills, and passion to help others.

-Tom is Chair of the Student Advisory Committee (SAC) of White Apple Institute.
-He completed his Associates Degree in Business at Mesa Community College and graduated from ASU with a Bachelor in Science degree in Psychology.
+Tom is Vice-Chair of the Professional Advisory Committee (PAC) .
+He communicates with employers, Disability Resource Centers at colleges and other higher education schools to identify "underserved" students, employees, and veterans with visible and Non-visible disability.
+Tom completed his Associates Degree in Business at Mesa Community College and graduated from ASU with a Bachelor in Science degree in Psychology.
 Tom learned how to advocate to obtain his education after a major car accident and consequent paralysis.
 He played competitive wheelchair basketball for over ten years and was selected as an All-Star.
 He also competed in paralympic swimming and won two Bronze Medals.
 Tom encourages Adult Learners with physical and mental disabilities to overcome their fear and embarrassment when asking for accommodations.
 He inspires them to get involved with Disabled Student Resources on their college campus and learn how to advocate for accommodations.